cjessett/phase-4/microchallenges/strong-parameters.md

 ## Mass assignment

 Note: `strong_parameters` were introduced in Rails 4.
 The Rails 3 way to do this is `mass_assignment`.
-You might work on a Rails 3 app.

 Take a look at the [mass_assignment microchallenge](./mass-assignment.md) now.